Elvi3n/Elvi3n/README.md

 # Hi there 👋

-I'm a **Data Analyst** with 3+ years of experience in BI and research across corporate and non-profit environments, specializing in analytics pipelines, automation, and data engineering.
+I'm a **Data Analyst** with 3+ years of experience in BI and research across business and non-profit environments, specializing in analytics pipelines, automation, and data engineering.

 ---